itenium-be/blog-posts/_drafts/design/2023-12-24-tidy-first.md

 pages: 99\
 ISBN: 9781098151249

-Kent Beck, who certainly isn't an unknown name in the sofware development world recently published this book, which is based upon his newsletter with the same name.
+Kent Beck, who certainly isn't an unknown name in the software development world recently published this book, which is based upon his newsletter with the same name.

 In this book, which is the start of a new series we dive into the world of tidyings which are small changes that do not alter the behaviour of our applications.
-These are similiar to refactorings, but smaller in scope and impact, or as described in the book "cute, fuzzy little refactorings that nobody could possibly hate on".
+These are similar to refactorings, but smaller in scope and impact, or as described in the book "cute, fuzzy little refactorings that nobody could possibly hate on".

 The "?" in the title is certainly not an error, it's not a how-to book but it offers us premises to makes us think and his insights are shared to help us define a framework.

 ## About the book

-This book is the start of a new series, and we start of with tidying which he calls "the Pringles of software design" to facilitate future (behavioural) changes.
+This book is the start of a new series, and we start with tidying which he calls "the Pringles of software design" to facilitate future (behavioural) changes.

 It is split into 3 sections: